True North VIPTrue North VIP

 Book NYC’s Trusted Town Car Service

-The town car tradition — open-the-door service, preferred drivers, flat rates, phone dispatch — rebuilt with a modern fleet and a perfect 5-star rating.
+The town car tradition — open-the-door service, preferred drivers, flat rates, phone dispatch — rebuilt with a modern fleet and published service details.

-Last updated: May 2026.
+Last updated: August 16, 2026.
 True North VIP is the publisher of this guide.
 While we believe our service merits the top position, we encourage readers to compare options.
-All pricing and ratings were verified at the time of publication.
-Prices, ratings, and availability are subject to change.
+Pricing examples are illustrative.
+Prices and availability are subject to change.
 NYC congestion pricing surcharge ($9) applies to rides entering Manhattan below 60th Street — inclusion in quoted rates varies by provider.

 Booking intent